nattanan-cm/python-web-scraping/README.md

 # Python Web Scraping
+This repository contains a Python-based web scraper built using the Scrapy framework.
+The scraper is designed to collect book data from online sources, such as online bookstores and libraries.
+The collected data can include titles, authors, prices, publication dates, and other relevant information.

 ### Scrapy vs. BeautifulSoup
 - Scrapy is a comprehensive Python framework designed for web scraping and crawling.
 It provides a full suite of tools for making HTTP requests, parsing web pages, and organizing data.
 It’s well-suited for complex and large-scale scraping projects.